2019 WA African Community Categories

 - Able to provide plans or steps in place to facilitate sustainability of the impact of the initiatives.

-This category recognises an individual who has made a significant contribution to the creation of an innovative idea, project or business where they are an integral part of overseeing growth, leading fast-paced change or innovation, increasing diversity in their business or sector, role modelling for others or breaking boundaries.
+This category recognises an African or non-African individual, business, institution, or organisation who has made a significant contribution to the creation of an innovative idea, project or business where they are an integral part of overseeing growth, leading fast-paced change or innovation, increasing diversity in their business or sector, role modeling for others or breaking boundaries.

 - A key contributor to the development/creation of an innovative idea, project or business which can be new or established (minimum 6 months for a new innovation).